GenomicsAotearoa/metagenomics_summer_school/materials/day2/ex5_evaluating_assemblies.md

 ### Evaluate the resource consumption of various assemblies

-Check to see if your jobs from last night have completed.
-If you have multiple jobs running or queued, the easiest way to check this is to simply run the `squeue` command from yesterday.
+Check to see if your assembly jobs have completed.
+If you have multiple jobs running or queued, the easiest way to check this is to simply run the `squeue` command.

 ```bash
 squeue -u <user name>